Lee and Karen Duquette,

 bear drinking water bear drinking water

-Because Karen has seen several bears in the wild (Black and Grizzly), she was not overly impressed with seeing bears in enclosed habitats, so she did not take many photos.
+Below: Because Karen Duquette has seen several bears in the WILD (Black and Grizzly), she was NOT overly impressed with seeing bears in enclosed habitats, so she did not take many photos.
 However, it was an unique experience to touch and feed the bear, even though it happened so quickly.
+The two RV Gypsies tell everyone to do things like this at their own risk.
+Nothing in life (or on this website) is ever guaranteed to be safe.

 a black bear